Working hard in the background...

 Here’s a breakdown of the Scotiabank Gold American Express Card’s benefits:

-The Scotiabank Gold American Express Card offers bonus Scene+ points in the first few months of membership on everyday eligible purchases.
-Temporarily, the card is also supplying an additional bonus when you spend a specified amount on everyday eligible purchases in your first year.
+The Scotiabank Gold American Express Card offers bonus Scene+ points on everyday eligible purchases.
 These bonuses are a great addition to the card’s high-earning potential on everyday purchases (like groceries, dining, and transit) overall.

 Speaking of waived fees, while most cards come with a fee of 2.5% every time you make a purchase in a foreign currency, the Scotiabank Gold American Express Card forgoes the fee altogether.
 This perk allows cardholders to save a substantial amount in fees while traveling.